Maryland Agricultural College (MAC), forerunner of the University of Maryland, is chartered on March 6.

 Morrill Hall, the oldest academic building still in use, is built for about $24,000.

 On Nov.
-29, a fire that started at a Thanksgiving Dance destroys all dormitory rooms, half of the classrooms and offices and most of the college records; the loss is appraised at $150,000, but miraculously, there are no injuries or deaths.
+29, a fire that started at a Thanksgiving dance destroys all dormitory rooms, half of the classrooms and offices and most of the college records, but no one is injured or killed.
 Silvester resigns.
-Thomas H. Spence (1867–1937), a professor of languages, serves briefly as acting president.
+Thomas H. Spence, a professor of languages, serves briefly as acting president.

-The state takes full control of college, changing its name to the Maryland State College of Agriculture.
+The state takes full control of the college and changes its name to the Maryland State College of Agriculture.

-Albert F. Woods (1866–1948) is named president.
-He creates seven schools, each with its own dean: agriculture, engineering and mechanic arts, liberal arts, chemistry, education, home economics and the graduate school.
+Albert F. Woods is named president.
+He creates seven schools, each with its own dean: agriculture (now the College of Agriculture and Natural Resources,) a reorganized school of engineering and mechanic arts, liberal arts, chemistry, education (now the College of Education), home economics and the Graduate School.

 Grace B. Holmes is the first woman to receive a bachelor’s degree.

 The College Park and Baltimore campuses are consolidated.
-Woods becomes president of the new University of Maryland (UMD).
+Woods becomes president of the new University of Maryland.
 The Graduate School awards its first Ph.D. degrees, and total enrollment reaches 522 students, including 22 women.

 Sigma Delta becomes the first recognized sorority.

 Dean of Women Adele H. Stamp, namesake of the student union, arrives on campus.
-Stamp sees the number of women students grow from 103 in 1922 to 4,162 in 1960, when she retires.
+Stamp helps expand the number of female students from 103 in 1922 to 4,162 in 1960, when she retires.

 The Association of American Universities grants accreditation to UMD.

-Raymond A. Pearson becomes president of the university.
+Raymond A. Pearson becomes president.
 UMD greatly expands in Baltimore and College Park, with 13 new buildings and additional acreage.

 Members of the Class of 1933 donate the money for Testudo, the original campus statue of the diamondback terrapin that became the university’s mascot.
 The 300-pound bronze statue is placed on a pedestal in front of Ritchie Coliseum.

 H.C.
-“Curley” Byrd is appointed acting university president, and leads a huge expansion of buildings and enrollment.
-A 1908 graduate of MAC with a B.S. in engineering, Byrd began his 43-year career at UMD with a temporary two-week stint coaching football in 1911.
-He taught English and history, was athletic director and served as an assistant to Raymond Pearson before becoming president.
+“Curley” Byrd is appointed acting university president, and leads a massive expansion of buildings and enrollment.
+He began his 43-year career at UMD with a two-week stint coaching football, taught English and history, was athletic director and served as an assistant to Raymond Pearson before becoming president.
+He was also a segregationist who fought integration and supported “separate but equal” educational facilities for white and Black students.

-The School of Commerce, now the Robert H. Smith School of Business, established.
+The School of Commerce, now the Robert H. Smith School of Business, is established.

-Reckord Armory opens with classrooms, a gym and space for ROTC activities.
-Used as a dorm for WWII veterans returning to UMD on the GI Bill, it was later named for Maj.
+The Health & Human Performance Building opens with classrooms, a gym and space for ROTC activities. … it was later renamed Reckord Armory for Maj.
 Gen. Milton Reckord, adjutant general of the Maryland National Guard.

 Under the new GI Bill, enrollment doubles to nearly 10,000 students, with three-fourths living off campus.

-College of Journalism, which now bears the name of Philip Merrill, is founded.
+The College of Journalism, which now bears the name of newspaper publisher Philip Merrill, is founded.

 The College of Physical Education, Recreation and Health, now the School of Public Health, is established.